camiladans/703501ac4a383650d697544e6bc04f490c9054d894d5a777048ff94dce04099f_Predicting-Patient-Admission/README.md

 # Predicting Patient Admission

+## Project Overview
+This project aims to build a machine learning classification model to predict whether a patient will be admitted as an inpatient ("IN") or not ("OUT") based on routine laboratory test results.
+The goal is to assist hospitals in early triage by identifying potential inpatients from lab results alone.
+We prioritized recall of inpatients to minimize the risk of false negatives, which in a clinical setting could lead to critical delays in care.

 ## Folder Structure
 	|── data/
 	│ ├── raw/ # Original .xlsx input files
-	│ └── processed/ # Cleaned data
 	├── models/ # Trained model outputs
 	├── reports/ # Evaluation metrics (e.g., accuracy)
 	├── src/ # Modular code by ML lifecycle
 	├── main.py # Entrypoint script

-This folder structure keeps raw data separate from processed outputs.
+This folder structure keeps data in data/raw folder.
 All codes are in the src folder with separate folders for the trained model output and reports to help organize and make results reproducible and easy to manage.

 ## Setup Instructions
 1- Install pyenv